fhiso/legacy-format/data-model.md

 ### SUBN   {#SUBN}

-Pertains to a collection of data issued for processing.
+Submission: pertains to a collection of data issued for processing.

 Contexts
 :   .`[SUBN]`